California Licensing Curriculum General Information

-The California Licensing Curriculum (CLC) is a 30 hour, three and one-half day course designed to meet the requirements of the California Curriculum for qualified* veterinarians to obtain a permanent veterinary license in California without taking the state board examination.
+The California Licensing Curriculum (CLC) is a 27 hour, three-day course designed to meet the requirements of the California Curriculum for qualified veterinarians to obtain a permanent veterinary license in California without taking the state board examination.

 To be qualified to obtain a California veterinary license through attendance at CLC, the veterinarian must:

 Hold a current, valid license in good standing in another U.S. state, U.S. territory, or Canadian province, and

 Within three years immediately preceding an application for licensure in this state, have practiced clinical veterinary medicine for a minimum of two years and completed a minimum of 2,944 hours of clinical practice, and

 At the time of original licensure, have passed the national licensing requirement in veterinary science with a passing score or scores equal to or greater than the passing score required to pass the national licensing examination administered in this state, and

 Have either graduated from a veterinary college recognized by the Veterinary Medical Board or possesses a certificate issued by the Educational Commission for Foreign Veterinary Graduates (ECFVG) or the Program for the Assessment of Veterinary Education Equivalence (PAVE).